 All old data may not be available in the new system; however, a snapshot of the old data could be available in the new system.
 This data should be available as agreed upon.

 Note: The above list is not exhaustive.
-Depending on the type of the application, there might be more things you have to validate or not everything above might be applicable.
-So, a thorough understanding of the software, the business purpose, the user expectations and architectural or hardware dependencies is a must to develop comprehensive exit criteria.
+Depending on the type of the application, there might be a few more things you have to validate or not everything above might be applicable.
+Therefore, a thorough understanding of the software, the business purpose, the user expectations and architectural or hardware dependencies is a must to develop comprehensive exit criteria.

 This is just an example.
 It can vary from project to project.

-• 90% of priority 2 defects are closed (Severity high and priority 2) with a logical workaround being available for the rest of the 10% of the defects.
-And, a plan is available for closing the rest of the 10% of the defects.
+- 90% of priority 2 defects are closed (Severity high and priority 2) with a logical workaround being available for the rest of the 10% of the defects.
+Plans are available for closing the rest of the 10% of the defects.

-• Production support team has been formed and ready for closing tickets.
+- Production support team has been formed and is ready to close tickets.

-• 70% of priority 3 defects are closed and a plan is in place for closing rest of the 30% of low defects.
+- 70% of priority 3 defects are closed and a plan is in place to close the rest of the 30% of low defects.

-• After all the UAT defects are logged and all the other defects are being closed, UAT coordinators and Business sponsors meet to take stock of pending and open defects.
-If all defects that are required for Day-1 go-live are closed, the business sponsors see their readiness for go-live and get the software into production.
+- Once all UAT defects are logged and all other defects are being closed, UAT coordinators and business sponsors meet to take stock of the pending and open defects.
+If all defects that are required for Day-1 go-live are closed, the business sponsors will see their readiness for go-live and get the software into production.

 In conclusion

-We hope this article has given you some insights as to some of the important consideration that goes into creating rock-solid exit criteria that shield the software from potential failures in productions.
+We hope this article was able to provide some insights as to some of the important considerations that go into creating rock-solid exit criteria that shield the software from potential failures in production.

 About the author: This is a guest article by Krishnan Venkatraman.
-He is having nearly 18 years of experience in Software testing.
+He has nearly 18 years of experience in Software testing.
 He has worked on many large and complex software testing projects.